J.Crew Becomes The First Mass Retailer To File For Bankruptcy Amidst Coronavirus

 Jenna Lyons started at J.Crew in 1990, where she began as an assistant designer of menswear and worked her way up to President and Creative Director.
 In total, she worked at the company for 27 years.
 To know J.Crew is to know Jenna Lyons, and her designs were what kept the brand afloat and popular for most of her tenure.
 In fact, she dressed Michelle Obama back when Barack Obama was running for President in October of 2008.
 But in 2017, Lyons announced that she’d be stepping down from her role at J.Crew, followed by chief executive Mickey Drexler.
 Lyons’ successor, designer Somsack Sikhounmuong, left soon after.

 Nowadays, the aesthetic has changed.
-Rhinestones are encrusted on neon-colored cashmere.
+Rhinestones are encrusted on neon-coloured cashmere.
 Otherwise basic pieces include embroidered-on kitschy phrases or emoticons, at not-so-cheap prices.
-According to 2019 reports, J.Crew sales decreased 4% to $1.7 billion.
-Total debt was around the same for the year was similar, at $1.68 billion.
+According to 2019 reports, J.Crew sales decreased 4% to $1.7 billion (£1.3bn).
+Total debt was around the same for the year was similar, at $1.68 billion (£1.3bn).

 According to a company announcement, J.Crew’s parent company Chinos Holdings filed for Chapter 11 protection in federal bankruptcy court for the Eastern District of Virginia this morning.
 Chinos Holdings will hold onto its ownership of Madewell for now, and maintain J.Crew’s e-commerce operations throughout the bankruptcy proceedings.
 Due to coronavirus, J.Crew has closed all 182 of its physical stores, making the brand’s e-commerce platform their only stream of revenue at this time.
 All Madewell stores are also closed because of shelter-in-place orders.